Shepherd's pie: Cottage pie

 The term was in use by 1791.
-Parson Woodforde mentions "Cottage-Pye" in his diary entry for 29 August 1791, and several times thereafter.
-He records that the meat was veal but he does not say what the topping was.
-The dish was known in its present form, though not under the same name, in the early 19th century: in 1806 Maria Rundell published a recipe for "Sanders", consisting of the same ingredients as cottage or shepherd's pie: minced beef or mutton, with onion and gravy, topped with mashed potato and baked.
+Parson Woodforde mentions "Cottage-Pye" in his diary entry for 29 August 1791 and several times thereafter.
+He records that the meat was veal but does not say what the topping was.
+The dish was known in its present form, though not under the same name, in the early 19th century: in 1806 Maria Rundell published a recipe for "Sanders", consisting of the same ingredients as cottage or shepherd's pie: minced beef or mutton, with onion and gravy, topped with mashed potato and baked as individual servings.
+Sanders or Saunders could also have a filling of sliced meat.
+According to Jane Grigson in English Food, mincing originally meant chopping something with a knife.
+"But with the first mincing-machines, prison, school and seaside boarding house cooks acquired a new weapon to depress their victims, with watery mince, shepherd's pie with rubbery granules of left-over meat."

 In 20th-century and later use the term cottage pie has widely, but not exclusively, been used for a dish of chopped or minced beef with a mashed potato topping.
+In his 2012 book The Diner's Dictionary, John Ayto writes:

-The beef may be fresh or previously cooked; the latter was at one time more usual.
+The meat may be fresh or previously cooked; the latter was at one time more usual.
 Well into the 20th century the absence of refrigeration made it expedient in many domestic kitchens to store cooked meat rather than raw.
 In the 1940s the chef Louis Diat recalled of his childhood days, "when housewives bought their Sunday meat they selected pieces large enough to make into leftover dishes for several days".
 Modern recipes for cottage pie typically use fresh beef.

 Shepherd's pie

 A recipe for shepherd's pie published in Edinburgh in 1849 in The Practice of Cookery and Pastry specifies cooked meat of any kind, sliced rather than minced, covered with mashed potato and baked.
 In the 1850s the term was also used for a Scottish dish that contained a mutton and diced potato filling inside a pastry crust.
 Neither shepherd's pie nor cottage pie was mentioned in the original edition of Mrs Beeton's Household Management in 1861.

 More recently "shepherd's pie" has generally been used for a potato-topped dish of minced lamb.
 According to the Oxford Companion to Food, "In keeping with the name, the meat should be mutton or lamb; and it is usually cooked meat left over from a roast".
 As with beef, it was commonplace in the days before refrigeration to cook a Sunday joint to last in various guises throughout the week.
-Dorothy Hartley quotes an old verse, "Vicarage mutton", showing not only the uses to which the joint was put, but also the interchangeability of the terms "shepherd's" and "cottage" pie:
+Dorothy Hartley quotes a traditional verse, "Vicarage mutton", showing not only the uses to which the joint was put, but also the interchangeability of the terms "shepherd's" and "cottage" pie: